aimms/how-to/Articles/302/302-get-google-maps-coordinates.rst

    While it is still functional, we recommend upgrading to our latest and more efficient option to take advantage of all the improvements we've made.
    See `DEX <https://documentation.aimms.com/dataexchange/index.html>`_.

-Retrieve Geographic coordinates with Google Maps API
+Retrieve Geographic Coordinates with Google Maps API
 =====================================================

 .. meta::